Daniele-laCecilia/AMAP/README.md

 # Getting help
 Should you encounter a clear bug, please describe it at https://github.com/Daniele-laCecilia/AMAP/issues.
 Should you have questions/feedbacks about the analysis/function, you may reach us at our email addresses reported below.
+Should you will to run a full uncertainty quantification analysis on your model, feel free to get in contact with us.

+# Community engagement
+Different indices may differently apportion the model parameters uncertainty.
+If this is the case for you using the AMA indices, please share your comparison with us via email.
+We will compile all the contributions and eventually deliver a final review with all the sources acknowledged.

 # Authors
 Daniele, la Cecilia (The University of Sydney, now at eawag, @ daniele.lacecilia at sydney.edu.eu)